ERW MRV cost estimator and database

 Development of the web app, and an earlier spreadsheet-based version of EMCE, was led by Arielle Lok under the support of Hara Wang.
 Xiao Xiao Long and Arielle Lok wrote the code for the web app.
 Hara Wang, Noah Anderson, and Arielle Lok drafted the technical documentation of EMCE, and John Sanchez edited sections of the document.

-We want to also offer special gratitude to Benjamin Möller, Tony Oehm, Kevin Sutherland, Ella Holme, Niklas Kluger, Tyler Kukla, Chris Tolles, Jonathan Lambert, Shrey Agarwal, Sparsh Agarwal, Maurice Bryson, Mohammad Madankan, Simon Manley, Alexander Rink, Phil Renforth, and Matt Villante who reviewed prior versions of EMCE and offered invaluable insights.
+We want to also offer special gratitude to Benjamin Möller, Tony Oehm, Kevin Sutherland, Ella Holme, Niklas Kluger, Tyler Kukla, Chris Tolles, Jonathan Lambert, Nate Beatty, Shane Scranton, Shrey Agarwal, Sparsh Agarwal, Maurice Bryson, Mohammad Madankan, Simon Manley, Alexander Rink, Phil Renforth, and Matt Villante who reviewed prior versions of EMCE and offered invaluable insights.

 If you identify any errors or have any suggested updates to the web app and the accompanying technical documentation, please fill out the form here or email [email protected].